Twinklebear/Nano-BMP/README.md

 Nano-BMP: A minimal BMP library
 =
-Written because I got curious about loading and working with a basic file format and wanted to go through the process of creating and cross-platform distributable library.
+Written because I got curious about loading and working with a basic file format and wanted to go through the process of creating a cross-platform distributable library.
 The last bit isn't quite done, I still need to make a find_package script for cmake and get things together on Linux.
 On Windows and Mac it seems to work alright.

 ### What's it do?